 Scott has a Ph.D. in organic chemistry from UW-Madison under Prof. Edwin Vedejs.

-Amnon is Senior Director QA at Genzyme’s Allston Landing Facility in Boston.
-His prior work includes ARIAD Pharmaceuticals, Eli Lilly & Co, Amgen, ImmuLogic, Cellcor Therapies and Massachusetts General Hospital.
+Prior to his leadership position at Karyopharm, Amnon’s prion leadership positions included being Senior Director of QA at Genzyme and other leadership positions at Ariad Pharmaceuticals, Eli Lilly, Amgen, ImmuLogic, Cellcor Therapies and Massachusetts General Hospital.
 Amnon has more than 25 years of R&D and biopharma experience, including the complete life cycle of biotech/small molecule drug development from discovery through process/method development, facility construction/validation, GCP quality, QA systems and operations, product commercialization, and post-launch disposition and compliance.
 Amnon is experienced in the due diligence, qualification and QA oversight of contract manufacturing and distribution organizations and contract labs across the US, Europe and Asia/Pacific.

 Amnon collaborated closely with global SMEs from the FDA, EMA, biopharma companies, consultants and academia in developing the PDA Technical Report: TR No. 56: Application of Phase-Appropriate Quality Systems and GMP to the Development of Therapeutic Protein Drug Substance.
 He is co-author of PDA Technical Report 65: Technology Transfer.
 He has delivered training and seminars at PDA and ISPE venues as well as in the academic setting.